 Research organisations are reminded that all directly incurred expenditure must be charged to awards on an actual cost basis rather than as a budgeted cost, and therefore an underlying audit trail must be maintained.

-UKRI Funding Assurance have identified several examples during 2021 and 2022 where the audit trail for directly incurred staff costs has not been maintained.
+UKRI Funding Assurance has identified several examples where the audit trail for directly incurred staff costs has not been maintained.

 Collaboration with funders and regulators

 UKRI have signed collaboration agreements with the Wellcome Trust and the National Institute for Health and Care Research, copies of which can be made available as required.

 UKRI have also signed a collaboration agreement with the Office for Students confirming how the two organisations work together on shared priorities across research and teaching.
 The collaboration agreement establishes protocols for sharing information related to transparent approach to costing (TRAC) compliance and governance.

 The threshold at which higher education providers (HEPs) are eligible for dispensation from the need to comply with the full TRAC requirements is £3 million each year of publicly-funded income, calculated as a five-year rolling average.